Carbon-13 nuclear magnetic resonance: Chemical shifts

+Coupling constants

+Homonuclear 13C-13C coupling is normally only observed in samples that are enriched with 13C.
+The range for one-bond 1J(13C,13C) is 50–130 Hz.
+Two-bond 2J(13C,13C) are near 10 Hz.

+The trends in J(1H,13C) and J(13C,13C) are similar, except that J(1H,13C are smaller owing to the modest value of the 13C nuclear magnetic moment.
+Values for 1J(1H,13C) range from 125 to 250 Hz.
+Values for 2J(1H,13C) are near 5 Hz and often are negative.

 Implementation

 Sensitivity

-13C NMR spectroscopy suffers from a complications that are not encountered in proton NMR spectroscopy.
-13C NMR spectroscopy is much less sensitive to carbon than 1H NMR is to hydrogen since the major isotope of carbon, the 12C isotope, has a spin quantum number of zero and so is not magnetically active and therefore not detectable by NMR.
-Only the much less common 13C isotope, present naturally at 1.1% natural abundance, is magnetically active with a spin quantum number of 1/2 (like 1H) and therefore detectable by NMR.
-Therefore, only the few 13C nuclei present resonate in the magnetic field, although this can be overcome by isotopic enrichment of e.g. protein samples.
-In addition, the gyromagnetic ratio (6.728284 107 rad T−1 s−1) is only 1/4th that of 1H, further reducing the sensitivity.
-The overall receptivity of 13C is about 4 orders of magnitude lower than 1H.

-High field magnets with internal bores capable of accepting larger sample tubes (typically 10 mm in diameter for 13C NMR versus 5 mm for 1H NMR), the use of relaxation reagents, for example Cr(acac)3 (chromium(III) acetylacetonate), and appropriate pulse sequences have reduced the time needed to acquire quantitative spectra and have made quantitative carbon-13 NMR a commonly used technique in many industrial labs.
-Applications range from quantification of drug purity to determination of the composition of high molecular weight synthetic polymers.
+As a consequence of low receptivity, 13C NMR spectroscopy suffers from complications not encountered in proton NMR spectroscopy.
+Many measures can be implemented to compensate for the low receptivity of this nucleus.
+For example, high field magnets with wider internal bores are capable of accepting larger sample tubes (typically 10 mm in diameter for 13C NMR versus 5 mm for 1H NMR).
+Relaxation reagents allow more rapid pulsing.
+A typical relaxation agent is chromium(III) acetylacetonate.
 For a typical sample, recording a 13C NMR spectrum may require several hours, compared to 15–30 minutes for 1H NMR.
 The nuclear dipole is weaker, the difference in energy between alpha and beta states is one-quarter that of proton NMR, and the Boltzmann population difference is correspondingly less.
+One final measure to compensate for low receptivity is isotopic enrichment.

 Some NMR probes, called cryoprobes, offer 20x signal enhancement relative to ordinary NMR probes.
 In cryoprobes, the RF generating and receiving electronics are maintained at ~ 25K using helium gas, which greatly enhances their sensitivity.
 The trade-off is that cryoprobes are costly.